 Click the Image Below to View this Storage Cost Map

 On the contrary, which states can you expect to pay the least for a self-storage unit in the U.S.?
-Shreveport, LA has the lowest monthly prices for all sized standard units.
-Additionally, the lowest prices for climate-controlled storage was more spread out.
-For starters, Raleigh, NC has the lowest monthly rates for a 10’ x 10’ storage unit.
-Meridian, ID has the lowest monthly price for a 5’ x 10’ unit.
-You can find the lowest price for a 10’ x 20’ unit in Oklahoma City, OK.
+Warren, OH, currently touts the lowest monthly prices for all sizes of standard units.
+But climate-controlled units are another story.
+Philadelphia, PA, has the lowest monthly rates for a 10’ x 10’ climate-controlled storage unit, while Montgomery, AL, had the lowest monthly price for a 5’ x 10’ and 10’ x 20’ unit.

 Monthly Storage Unit Costs by U.S. City